 Unfortunately, content marketing did not fare as well on television as ads did.
 With few exceptions, companies seemed to be more concerned with selling products than helping their customers.
 This all changed with the Internet.

 The publication and distribution of useful information was once again within the realm of possibility, no matter the size of one’s marketing budget.
 Social media (including Facebook, LinkedIn, and Twitter), websites, articles, white papers, e-mail newsletters, and blogs were all relatively inexpensive options available to content marketers in the early years of the 21st century.
+According to Hubspot, blogs, images, infographics, and videos are the top formats used by content marketers across an ever-growing number of platforms two decades later.

 Google search exploded after 9/11 (2001).
 Marketers wanted to be found online and the best way to do this was with high-quality digital content that addressed the needs and desires of their prospects and clients.